More sterling efforts from LMAG (London Motorists Action Group)

 Responding to the document, parking campaigner Barrie Segal accused Mr Chalkley of being "disingenuous".

-he said.
+"This report is the smoking gun", he said.
 "The briefing document flatly contradicts [Mr Chalkley's] public statements."

 In 1995, a High Court judge ruled against neighbouring Camden Council, saying it could not use parking to raise revenue.